3: DNA Profiling

 Examine the provided DNA gel profile to identify which suspect is responsible for leaving the blood sample.
 Each band in the gel signifies a DNA fragment.
 The killer's DNA will match with the blood sample found at the crime scene.

-Click to show RFLP Forensic DNA Analysis (HARD) example problem
+Click to show Identifying RFLP Forensic DNA Analysis Results (HARD, 9 Suspects) example problem

 The Question